-Skoda’s all-new Karoq will share its underpinning (VW’s MQB) with the company’s first seven-seater SUV – i.e VW’s MQB platform.
-It will share most of the design and styling bits are carried over from its larger sibling.
+Skoda’s all-new Karoq will share its underpinning with the Kodiaq seven-seater SUV – i.e VW’s MQB platform.
+It will share most of the design and styling elements with its larger sibling.
 The 5-seater SUV features multiple crystalline elements and represents Skoda’s new design language.
-Sporting signature moustache grille and crystalline cut full-LED headlamps with 8 strips inspired by Bonheimian’s traditional glass art, the face of the car looks quite aggressive.
+Featuring the signature moustache grille and crystalline cut full-LED headlamps with 8 strips inspired by Bonheimian’s traditional glass art, the front fascia of the SUV looks quite aggressive.
 Styling bits such as bold chrome surround on the grille and the fog lamps with infused LED units add more to its sporty appearance.

-The side profile too looks aggressive, complements the bold face.
+The bold side creases complement the aggressive front styling.
 The body width emphasises at the rear by the horizontal creases.
-The SUV gets alloy wheels, black body cladding and flared wheel arches.
+Moving towards the side, the SUV gets alloy wheels, black body cladding and flared wheel arches.
 The protective sill cover, muscular tones, integrated turn indicators on ORVMs, sharp creases, roof rails and blacked-out glass area further accentuate its side appearance.
 Read – 3 New Skoda Cars To Launch In India

 While the C-shaped taillamps at the rear adds to its visual appeal, the brake light with no resemblance to the Kodiaq is another highlight at the back.
 Other key highlights include flat, raked rear lights, reflectors positioned below the rear sensors on the outer edges of the bumper and license plate LED lighting.